eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 ![img](https://lh4.googleusercontent.com/qpYv4_Q9InR0_LBzk1vdtIWhfLmMRNwZ840DSv6h0CzETzPjd2n6pgQP24eiHFQLfTKp3Tr17yLoqwdRfPeNb_YyktC60kTGnQulL7UwiLoQit-OyJJ3H_vI25-GE06J20ab_YeO=s0)

-NOTE: The below work flow is for southeast Asia.
-So file paths to data sets are symbolic.
-To Islay they are real from `vol/v1/proj`.

-The scripts to execute the following workflow are located at:
+#### NOTES on preparing to run the LTOP workflow

-/vol/v1/proj/LTOP_mekong/LTOP_FTV/scripts/GEEjs/workflow_version_2_0/
+We suggest that you create a dedicated directory on a local drive to hold scripts and intermediate outputs of the LTOP workflow.
+This can be created by [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) our [GitHub repo](https://github.com/eMapR/LTOP_FTV/tree/master/scripts).
+You can then create basic container directories for intermediate outputs (e.g., rasters, vectors, csvs).

-The general setup is that the five major steps are laid out in short, simple scripts.
-Each of these scripts call functions in the modules library to do the work.
+The general setup for this implementation of LTOP relies on five major steps laid out in short, simple scripts.
+Each of these scripts call functions in the [modules library](https://github.com/eMapR/LTOP_FTV/blob/master/scripts/GEEjs/LTOP_in_GEE/LTOP_modules_version_2_0.js) to do the work.
 Ideally, the user does not need to look at the modules script if they don't want to.
 You should create a folder to hold all the intermediary GEE outputs or you can uncomment the data creation section in the first script and let GEE do it.

 #### 1 Run 01_run_SNIC in GEE to generate SNIC images (GEE)